yanderemine54/Powershell-Themes/README.md

 To add the themes reopen the settings file, then locate the profile you want to edit.

-Just add or modify the `colorScheme` property to `colorScheme : "Frost Powershell"`.
+Just add or modify the `colorScheme` property to `"colorScheme" : "Frost Powershell"`.